south-stream/PrideWheelBackend/README.md

 # Pride Wheel Backend

-WebSocket server for the Pride Wheel game that supports both ws and wss connections, optimized for Vercel deployment.
+WebSocket server for the Pride Wheel game that supports both ws and wss connections.

 ## Features